 I used to be an archer and play five-a-side football, but I restrict my activities now to

 collecting banknotes.
 I admire the craftsmanship that goes

 into producing the artwork, particularly on older notes, and I like the way notes reflect the

 culture of their country of origin.
-I am a member of the
+I was a contestant on the Channel 4 gameshow

 "Countdown" in 2004,